saintplay/vue-swatches/docs/api/props.md

 ### disabled

 Disables the color picker, user won't be able to open the popover.
-When using `inline-mode` all swatches will be disabled too.
+When using `inline` mode all swatches will be disabled too.

 - **Type**: `Boolean`
 - **Default**: `false`